Using Custom Background Images to Plot Spatial Data in Tableau

 Figure 5.18: Office floor plan image

 You can see that figure 5.18 includes some peripheral areas outside of the floor plan in the image file.
 These areas are not part of the floor plan.
 Including areas outside of the floor plan in the image file complicates the image layout later because the dimensions of the office only encompass the office space.
-For this reason it makes sense to trim the image to include only the actual floor plan image and not the surrounding white space.
-The example floor plan dimensions are (64’-0”x27’-7.5”).
+For this reason, it makes sense to trim the image to include only the actual floor plan image and not the surrounding white space.
+The example of floor plan dimensions is (64’-0”x27’-7.5”).
 It makes sense to define the layout coordinates in inches.
 This will provide precise placement of marks within each location desired within the office space.